HarrisonMS/node-api2-guided/README.md

 - [ ] type `npm i` to download dependencies.

 Please follow along as the instructor builds the API step by step.

+ROUTING NOTES

+we write codes for humans, optimized for readability

+TERMINOLOGY

+Separation of Concerns answers.. "who should be doing this"

+##ROUTING
+use ti to break up an application/api into a sub application picking the code to execute based on url and http Method used for managing sub resources j(comments on a blog post are a sub resource)